Migrate from Prototool

 Since buf

-is relatively fast in its various functionality, we feel that it is better to run multiple commands for the functionality you want to perform.
+is relatively fast in its various functionality, we feel that it's better to run multiple commands for the functionality you want to perform.

 prototool break check --git-branch main